10 Best Kayak Tours in New Zealand

 4. Glowworm Kayak Tour in Tauranga

 If there are two things that New Zealand does well it’s kayak tours and glowworm tours!
 Stick them together and you get an awesome glowworm kayaking!
 Kayak down secluded creeks which are home to thousands of glistening glowworms.
 It’s a great way to see these fascinating creatures.
+Book your trip with Waimarino.
 Check out more 7 Places to See the Famous Glowworms in New Zealand.

 Location: McLaren Falls Park, Tauranga, North Island.